 Hints are available for some questions.
 Use them as needed but do not rely on them!
 They will not be given in real exams.

 If there is an official formula sheet for a particular exam, you may access it by clicking on the 'formula sheet' button at the top of each question.
 You can keep this open in a separate window.
 Other formula sheets provided in the skills sections should also be very helpful to you.

 Some question styles are not well suited to practise online.
 Examples are those that require drawing diagrams, providing proofs and showing working.
 Since Autotutor treats all questions as multiple-choice questions, it is important that you practise other answering skills outside Autotutor as needed.

-Other resources such as teachers, class time, text books, worked examples and formula sheets should be used to complement your efforts in Autotutor.
+Other resources such as teachers, class time, text books and formula sheets should be used to complement your efforts in Autotutor.

 If you find an error in a question it would help us if you report it to us.
 That can be done via the practise session summary page that is displayed at the end of an exam or quiz.

 Some official exams allow the use of calculators.
-The Autotutor questions are consistent with the official year 11-12 exams.
-In particular HSC and VCE maths and physics exams allow the use of an approved calculator.
+The Autotutor questions are consistent with the relevant official year exams.
+For example the Australian HSC and VCE maths and physics exams allow the use of an approved calculator.
 Some questions are best answered with a calculator.
 Since some types of calculators are banned in actual exams, it is best to practise with an officially approved calculator.

-No calculator is needed for the year 7-10 tests or for the Indian tests or for almost all of the skills section tests.
+No calculator is needed for the year 7-9 tests or for the Indian tests or for almost all of the skills section tests.
 Online calculators can be easily found if required.
 Also PCs and mobile phones usually include calculators.

 Specific Exam Instructions